-Chair and Non-Executive Directors
+Chair a and Non-Executive Directo rs --------- --------------------------- ----

-Fees and benefits

-To attract Non-Executive Directors who have a broad range of experience and skills to provide independent judgement on issues of strategy, performance, resources and standards of conduct.
-Operation
+Purpose and link to strategy Operation Maximum opportunity Performance metrics Fees and benefits To attract Non-Executive Directors who have a broad range of experience and skills to provide independent judgement on issues of strategy, performance, resources and standards of conduct.
 Non-Executive Directors receive an annual retainer paid in cash, comprising a base fee plus additional fees for Committee Chairpersonship or membership.
 Such fees are set based on peer group comparator data.

-The Chair's fee is reviewed annually by the Committee (without the Chair present).
-Fee levels for the Non-Executive Directors are determined by directors upon the recommendation of the Committee.
+The Chair's fee is reviewed When reviewing fee levels, account is taken of market movements in the fees of Non-Executive Directors, Board Committee responsibilities and ongoing time commitments, as well as the underlying rate of inflation.
+Actual fee levels are Not performance related. annually by the Committee (without the Chair present).
+Fee levels for the Non-Executive Directors are determined by directors upon the recommendation of the Committee. disclosed in the Annual Remuneration Report for the relevant financial year.
 When reviewing fee levels, account is taken of market movements in fee levels, Board committee responsibilities, ongoing time commitments and the general economic environment.
 In exceptional circumstances, if there is a temporary yet material increase in the time commitments for Non-Executive Directors, the Board may pay additional fees to recognise that additional workload.
 Non-Executive Directors ordinarily do not participate in any pension, bonus or performance-based share incentive plans.
-Travel, accommodation and other business-related expenses incurred in carrying out the role as well as fees for tax advice associated with completion of international tax returns will be paid by the Company including, if relevant, any gross-up for tax.
+Travel, accommodation and other business-related expenses incurred in carrying out the role as well as fees for tax advice associated with completion of international tax returns will be paid by the Company including, if

+Purpose and link to strategy Operation Maximum opportunity Performance metrics Fees and Benefits (continued) relevant, any gross-up for tax.
 Tax equalisation benefits may be provided to Non-Executive Directors who are required to relocate or become tax resident in a new jurisdiction.
 Non-Executive Director fees are generally denominated and paid in USD but may be denominated and/or paid in GBP, USD, or a combination depending on the personal situation of each Non-Executive Director.
-Any currency conversions are calculated in accordance with the applicable Company procedure from time to time
+Any currency conversions are calculated in accordance with the applicable Company procedure from time to time.
 Non-Executive Director fees in respect of those Non-Executive Directors who are appointed by an investor (or group of investors) in the Parent Company may be paid to those investor(s) on behalf of the relevant Non-Executive Director.